dib1000/APCSFinalProject/README.md

 6/4/2021: Started adding blueghost mode and power pellets.
 So far, ghosts turn blue for a set amount of time after the power pellet has been eaten.

+6/5/2021: Adjusted the way the program tells you that the game is ending. (pelletCount variable)

+6/5/2021: Made it so that pacman doesn't die when it touches a blue ghost.

 Tina Nguyen:

 5/25/2021: Added needed variables and methods for Maze